The Clear Edge

 Total: 18 months of gradual building.
 Conservative.
 Safe.
 Slow.

 The math bothered him.
-He was selling digital products, not services.
-His business model could scale non-linearly.
-Templates didn’t require more delivery time at higher volume.
-Infrastructure was the only constraint.
+He was selling digital products, not services, so his business model could scale non-linearly.
+Templates didn’t require more delivery time at higher volume—infrastructure was the only constraint.

-The question: What if I built $80K infrastructure now at $28K revenue and jumped directly to $65K+ without touching $50K?
+The question became: What if I built $80K-ready infrastructure now, at $28K revenue, and jumped directly to $65K+ without ever stopping at $50K?

 Three months later, he was at $67K/month.
-Here’s exactly how the direct jump worked.
+Here’s exactly how that direct jump worked.

 Most operators at $28K-$30K build infrastructure for $35K, then rebuild for $42K, then rebuild again for $50K.
 Each rebuild takes time and money.